a-ng-d/figmug-ui/scripts/README.md

 ### Theme Generator (`create-theme.js`)

-Creates a complete new theme for Figmug UI based on the Sketch theme.
+Creates a complete new theme for Figmug UI based on the Figma theme.

 **[📚 Detailed documentation available here](../docs/theme-generator.md)**